Copyright: EPI Inc. Contact: tech@epi-eng.com

 Research Project Research Project

 The test shown in this video proves beyond any doubt that a race car with an underpowered engine and the wrong gearing cannot possibly be fast, regardless of how good the chassis setup is, and regardless of how good the driver is.
-It is most likely that our NASCAR clients were already well aware of that conclusion, so nothing new was discovered.

 PRODUCTS